marprok/hexit/README.md

 -   <strong>Hexit</strong> is a easy to use program used to view and edit binary files.
 -   Hexit allows editing the raw data contents of a file, instead of other programs which attempt to interpret the data for you.
--   Hexit has three areas: an address area on the left, a hexadecimal area in the center, and a character area on the right.
+-   Hexit's UI is separated into three visual areas: an address area on the left, a hexadecimal area in the center, and a character area on the right.

 ### Built With